-Beginning this year, the award will now recognize one student, one staff and one faculty member from the University of Virginia, UVA Health and University of Virginia’s College at Wise.
+The award honors one student, one staff and one faculty member from the University of Virginia, UVA Health and University of Virginia’s College at Wise.

 - The nominees/recipients must be a current student, faculty, or staff member at the University of Virginia;

 - The nominees/recipients must have demonstrated a deep commitment and distinct passion for diversity at the University of Virginia and community;

 - The nominees/recipients must exemplify a leadership role in increasing diversity, equity, and inclusion at the University of Virginia and community;

 - The nominees/recipients must have achieved a significant and quantifiable impact on diversity, equity, and inclusion at the University of Virginia and community proportionate to the duration of the nominee’s efforts.

 The selection committee for the John T. Casteen, III Diversity - Equity - Inclusion Leadership Award will include seven voting members, consisting of:

 - The Vice President for Diversity, Equity, Inclusion, and Community Partnerships or his designee, as chair;